-When a Medicare patient needs dialysis, a clinic that is certified to provide home training and support can bill Medicare for a certain number of training sessions, depending on the modality:
+When a person on Medicare needs dialysis, a clinic that is certified to provide home training and support can bill Medicare for a certain number of training sessions, depending on the type of treatment:

-- For home hemodialysis, Medicare routinely pays for up to 2 months of training based on 5-hour training sessions 3 times a week.
+For home hemodialysis (082X), Medicare routinely pays for up to 25 training sessions.

 After the initial training is over, changes in the home dialysis patient's circumstances may require retraining.
 If more training sessions are needed, there must be medical justification for Medicare to pay for them.